ginigangadharan/sitev2/_pages/terraform.md

 `function (argument1, argument2)`

-- Test functins by `terraform console`
+- You can test functions by `terraform console`

 ```